 Under Delaware law, there are no statutory criteria or qualifications for directors.
 The Board has prescribed no criteria or qualifications at this time.
 The Nominating and Governance Committee does not have a charter or a formal policy with regard to the consideration of director candidates.
 However, it acts under the guidance of the corporate governance guidelines approved by the Board of Directors on January 27, 2004, as amended January 25, 2005, and posted on the Company's website at www.rollins.com under the Governance section.
 A copy of the corporate governance guidelines is also available in print, without charge, to any shareholder who requests it.
 The Board believes that it should preserve maximum flexibility in order to select directors with sound judgment and other desirable qualities.
 According to the Company's corporate governance guidelines, the Board of Directors will be responsible for selecting nominees for election to the Board of Directors.
 The Board delegates the screening process involved to the Nominating and Governance Committee.
 This Committee is responsible for determining the appropriate skills and characteristics required of Board members in the context of the then current make-up of the Board.
 This determination takes into account all factors which the Committee considers appropriate, such as independence, experience, strength of character, mature judgment, technical skills, diversity, age and the extent to which the individual would fill a present need on the Board.
 The Company's by-laws provide that any stockholder entitled to vote for the election of directors may make nominations for the election of directors.
 Nominations must comply with an advance notice procedure which generally requires, with respect to nominations for directors for election at an annual meeting, that written notice be addressed to: Secretary, Rollins Inc., 2170 Piedmont Road, N.E., Atlanta, Georgia 30324, not less than ninety days prior to the anniversary of the prior year's annual meeting and set forth the name, age, business address and, if known, residence address of the nominee proposed in the notice, the principal occupation or employment of the nominee for the past five years, the nominee's qualifications, the class or series and number of shares of capital stock of the Company which are owned beneficially or of record by the person and any other information relating to the person that would be required to be disclosed in a proxy statement or other filings.
 Other requirements related to the notice are contained in the Company's by-laws.
 The Committee will consider nominations from stockholders who satisfy these requirements.
 The Committee is responsible for screening the nominees that are selected by the Board of Directors for nomination to the Board and for service on committees of the Board.
 The Company has not received a recommendation for a director nominee from a shareholder.
-All of the nominees for directors being voted upon at the Annual Meeting to be held on April 24, 2007 are directors standing for re-election.
+All of the nominees for directors being voted upon at the Annual Meeting to be held on April 28, 2009 are directors standing for re-election, except for Messrs.
+Larry L. Prince and Glen W. Rollins were recommended to the Committee as nominees by Messrs.
+R. Randall Rollins and Gary W. Rollins.